Adrienne Herndon

 Born in Savannah, Georgia, Adrienne McNeil was the daughter of light-skinned, slave-born house servants with considerable white ancestry.
 From her childhood through her drama studies in Boston and New York, Adrienne held on to this dream of a career on the legitimate theater stage.
 The harsh realities of race and gender in America, however, tragically doomed the realization of this dream.
 There was no place for her on the American theater stage except for vaudeville, minstrelsy, and all-Black dramatic productions.
 She identified herself as a Creole.
 She neither admitted to nor denied her race.

 Adrienne McNeil married Alonzo Herndon in 1894, the first Black millionaire in Atlanta.
 In 1897, they had a son, Norris Bumstead Herndon.
 Ahead of her time and outside her assigned place, Adrienne Herndon achieved acclaim in education, drama, and architecture in turn-of-the-century Atlanta.
-She graduated from Atlanta University, normal school in preparation for teaching and received degrees from the Boston School of Expression and the American Academy of Dramatic Arts in New York.
+She graduated from Atlanta University, a normal school in preparation for teaching.
+She received degrees from the Boston School of Expression and the American Academy of Dramatic Arts in New York.

 Passing for white, she made her debut in Boston.
-Herndon, under the stage name of Anne Du Bignon, performed in Steinert Hall, reciting the twenty-two parts of Shakespeare's Anthony and Cleopatra.
+Under Anne Du Bignon's stage name, Herndon performed in Steinert Hall, reciting the twenty-two parts of Shakespeare's Anthony and Cleopatra.
 Having thoroughly promoted her debut through advertisements and well-placed references, she gained the attention of more than ten Boston area newspapers.
 But only one more engagement came: a reading in Bellow Falls, Vermont, miles from Boston.

 Placing her dream on hold, Adrienne threw herself into her work as head of the department of drama and elocution at Atlanta University.
 She brought Shakespeare to the South, presenting the University's first Shakespearean production; Herndon directed the University's theater offerings and gave Atlanta's Black community access to drama with professional stage sets and costumes.
 Moreover, she opened the university community to the American theater world.
 They hosted the William Gillette Theater Company of New York in a performance of Sherlock Holmes in the Adventure of the Second Stain.
 She engaged others at the University in her work.
 W. E. B. Du Bois, her colleague on the faculty, served as the stage manager for the Gillette production.